riidefi/RiiStudio/source/szs/README.md

 *\* Average of 3 runs; x64 Clang (15, 16) build tested on an Intel i7-9750H on Windows 11*

-In most cases, the `CTLib` algorithm gets the best compression the fastest, with marginally better results from the `Haroohie` algorithm a bit slower. `wszst ultra` gets the smallest filesizes.
+Generally, the `CTLib` algorithm gets acceptable compression the fastest.
+For cases where filesize matters, `lib-yaz0` ties `wszst ultra` for the smallest filesizes, while being ~25% faster.

 ### Rust
 The following snippet demonstrates how to compress a file as a SZS format using Rust: